bishopcurtisj/honeybee/docs/Thoughts.md

 Routledge sets the supply of the assets to a random variable $e_t$.
 Which is i.i.d

+Negative binomial to decide how much to purchase, demand function parameters define distribution shape Tighten prior if agent is informed

 ### Limit order book vs Intersecting demand/supply